brookr/darkstripes/readme.md

 Open your terminal and type

 	$ cd octopress
-	$ git clone git://github.com/amelandri/darkstripes.git .themes/darkstripes
+	$ git clone git://github.com/brookr/darkstripes.git .themes/darkstripes
 	$ rake install['darkstripes']
 	$ rake generate

 ## License

-This is a copy of the "classic" Octopress theme by Brandon Mathis customized by Alessandro Melandri
+This is a variation (by Brook Riggio) of DarkStripes, which is a based on the "classic" Octopress theme by Brandon Mathis customized by Alessandro Melandri

 This theme uses the League Gothic font (https://github.com/theleagueof/league-gothic) which is published under an Open Font License